 You will need to take four modules per semester, which is the equivalent of 30 ECTS or 12 US credits.
 If you are only staying for a semester, you will need to check that the possibility exists to take four single-semester modules.

 If you are an Erasmus student, your module choices should be from the department that has an Erasmus link with your home university.

 Please note: Spending the final semester of your degree at London Met requires careful consideration as you may not receive your results in time to graduate at your home university at the end of your semester abroad.

 Please pay particular attention to when each module is taught as you will not be able to take modules that are being taught on the same day at the same time.
 For example, if two modules run on a Wednesday afternoon, you'll only be able to study one of these.
 Time slots are given instead of actual class times and are as follows:

 - am (classes occurring between 9am and 1pm)

 - pm (classes occurring between 1pm and 6pm)

 - pm+ (classes occurring between 6pm and 9pm)

 Please note that changes to the timings of classes may occur and occasionally modules are cancelled.
 Your seminar may not follow your lecture directly – it could take place before or after your lecture or even on a different day.
 Seminar groups are allocated automatically and cannot be chosen.

 There are three different module levels:

-- C – Certificate level – first-year modules (module codes will include **4***)
+- C – Certificate level – first-year modules (codes will include **4***)

-- I – Intermediate level – second-year modules (module codes will include **5***)
+- I – Intermediate level – second-year modules (codes will include **5***)

-- H – Higher level – third-year modules (module codes will include **6***)
+- H – Higher level – third-year modules (codes will include **6***)

-You can study modules at any of these levels as long as your home university approves the choice and you have already covered the material taught in any prerequisiate modules listed.
+You can study modules at any of these levels as long as your home university approves the choice and you have already covered the material taught in any prerequisite modules listed.